“Very few people have been found, so the question’s always there: how do we talk about them? Is or was? Presence or absence?”

 “Many of the people implicated in these crimes are actors of the state, and they’re the same ones that are supposed to be helping us resolve these crimes—it’s a little contradictory, no?” asks Martha.
 Echoing this, José Daniel reflects, “Today, the struggle of the families for truth and justice is considered a defamation of the state and unpatriotic.
 Because of this, we are seen as enemies of development and of the government—and most unfortunately, when soldiers are implicated in a case of forced disappearance, the government almost always defends them in the name of honor or troop morale.”

-“Before, we had a simple life,” José Daniel tells us.
+“Before, we had a simple life,” José Daniel remembers.
 “After the disappearances of our loved ones, we’ve had to learn.
 We’ve had to study.
 We’ve had to look behind doors that we didn’t even know existed.
 The day a disappearance occurs, a tireless struggle begins for us; life is filled with emotions we’ve never even realized we had.
 Nothing we do, no little achievement is sufficient while our loved ones are disappeared.
 While they’re gone, we’ll always have anguish.”

 “We’ve been fighting for more than 20 years to find our loved ones and to learn the truth.
 We have formed organizations of families to help other victims who live through this crime.
 We work on capacity building, we support them judicially, we help women leave the kitchen and go out to the street to protest for their loved ones.
 We have written laws and presented them to Congress.
 There are women who have searched with their own hands in tombs to look for their loved ones.
-We do everything possible to find them, to know the truth, and to achieve justice,” Yanette tells us.
+We do everything possible to find them, to know the truth, and to achieve justice,” Yanette says.

 Despite the challenges, José Daniel is certain that “North Americans can help us break the silence.
 They can tell their representatives and tell the Colombian government they want to see an end to forced disappearances—that they just won’t permit it any more.
 Tell the government to investigate disappearances, tell it to do its job.
 Say that we need their help in this search and that they need to tell us the truth of what happened.”